ronwagner311/ExaSALE/README.md

 ## Folders Documentation

-The src folder contains the source code files of Backus, here is a short documentation of the subfolders in the src folder.
+The src folder contains the source code files of Backus, here is a short documentation of its subfolders.

 |Folder                    |Documentation                                                                   |
 |:---:                     |:---:                                                                           |